As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

 • You can blanch and peel all types and sizes of tomatoes.
-Smaller tomatoes like cherry or pear tomatoes may only need a few seconds in the boiling water.
+Smaller tomatoes like cherry or pear tomatoes may only need a few seconds in the boiling water, where as larger tomatoes can take a minute or two.

 • If you core the tomatoes before boiling, there is no need to also make an “x” at the stem end.